The Vancouver Attractions Pass is the best (actually, the only) Vancouver tourism passport on the market.

 If you’d like to test the waters, Pacific Angler Fishing Charters offers guided tours that will grant you the chance to catch a 50 lb Chinook right on Vancouver’s doorstep.

 Hyak River Rafting (2-for-1 rafting trips with the Vancouver tourist card)

 The valleys of the Coast Mountain range serve as a conduit to empty the Vancouver area’s glacial river waters into the Pacific.

 The result?
 Some of the best white water rafting available anywhere.

 Hyak River Rafting offers a variety of exhilarating rafting tours to the rivers surrounding the Lower Mainland.
-Choose from the local Chilliwack River, or opt to go further afield to BC’s interior to conquer the more challenging Thompson River.
+Choose from the local Chilliwack River, or go further afield to BC’s interior to conquer the more challenging Thompson River.

-1,2,3 and 6 day adventures are available.
+1,2,3, and 6-day adventures are available.

 Vancouver Whale Watch (save 20% per person)